-We work to empower vulnerable women, girls and communities through education.
+We empower vulnerable women, girls and communities through education.

 We partner with local, sustainable education projects in the UK and worldwide, helping them get the funding, knowledge and skills they need.
 We amplify the voices of our partners, supporting them as they provide education powerful enough to end poverty.